davigl/basic-calculator/README.md

 </h1>

 <h2>
-How it looks like? :thinking:
+What it looks like? :thinking:
 </h2>

 <div align="center">